-'''

-move (copy=False, link=False, basedir=None)
+move (copy=False, link=False, basedir=None, store=True)

-'''

 Moves (or copies) all items to their destination.
 Any album art moves along with them. basedir overrides the library base directory for the destination.
-The album is stored to the database, persisting any modifications to its metadata.
+By default, the album is stored to the database, persisting any modifications to its metadata.
+If store is true however, the album is not stored automatically, and you'll have to manually store it after invoking this method.

-'''

 move_art (copy=False, link=False)

-'''